oskarth/praxis/README.md

 *November 6, 2015.
 String subsets in Clojure. ~5-10m, but I solved the wrong problem - didn't read problem carefully enough, count matters (so not really subset).
 Do again.*

+*November 7, 2015.
+Start on sudoku solver in Clojure, 30m-1h.
+Mostly read Norvig, not enough coding.*